duglin/helloworld/README.md

   spec defintion.
 Meaning, you can put anything from the Pod spec in here to define your app.
-However, while from a syntax perspective you should be able to copy-n-paste your Pod spec into here, since Knative doesn't support all of the Pod's features you may get an error messagei in some cases.
+However, while from a syntax perspective you should be able to copy-n-paste your Pod spec into here, since Knative doesn't support all of the Pod's features you may get an error message in some cases if you use a feature that Knative doesn't support yet.
 - `spec.template.spec.containers.image`: This just defines which container image this version of the Service should use.
 Same as what we saw on the `kn` command line.

-For the most part you'll see that there really is only 2 pieces of information in here - the service name and the image name.
+For the most part you'll see that there really are only 2 pieces of information in here - the service name and the image name.
 Same as the `kn` command line.
-There's just more yaml because, well, it's yaml and Kubernetes :-)
+There's just more yaml because, well, it's yaml and Kubernetes.

 Now we can deploy it: